When someone pushes you away

 Sometimes, just knowing that there’s someone there who cares or even just someone to hang out with can be help enough.

 Worried about someone’s safety?

-It can be a good idea to talk to your friend first and let them know that you’re worried about them.
-If you’d be ok with it, let them know that you could always go talk to someone together.
+Talk to your friend first and let them know that you’re worried about them.
+If you’d be OK with it, let them know that you could always go talk to someone together.

 In an emergency you can also speak to the Gardaí (dial 999 or 112 if you are outside of Ireland).
-For more information, see what to do in an emergency.
+See what to do in an emergency.

 Look after yourself

 It’s hard when someone you care about is sad or distant.

 Helping a friend may mean that you’re giving up on some of your needs.
 Try to remember to look after yourself as well.